zhoujunhe/metabase/docs/developers-guide/driver-changelog.md

   0.35.0; they are no longer considered deprecated and this designation has been removed.
 See [#22163](https://github.com/metabase/metabase/pull/22163) for motivation behind this change.

+- `metabase.driver.sql-jdbc.execute/connection-with-timezone` has been marked deprecated and is scheduled for removal in Metabase 0.47.0.
+The new method `metabase.driver.sql-jdbc.execute/do-with-connection-with-time-zone` replaces it.
+  Migration to the new method is straightforward.
+See PR [#22166](https://github.com/metabase/metabase/pull/22166) for more information.

 ## Metabase 0.43.0

 - The `:expressions` map in an MBQL query now uses strings as keys rather than keywords (see